conan-io/conan-io.github.io/_posts/2018-02-13-Android-Studio-project-Conan-Boost.markdown

         LDFLAGS=

-3. In the ``app/build.gradle`` file add ``x86`` to the abiFilters, to build the app also for x86
+3. In the ``app/build.gradle`` file add **x86** to the abiFilters, to build the app also for x86

         ndk {
            abiFilters 'armeabi-v7a', 'x86'
            stl 'c++_shared'
         }

-4. Adjust the task ``conanInstall`` to iterate all the declared abiFilters and install several versions of Boost using the different profiles, this new version is generic and valid for any architecture we could add:
+4. Adjust the task **conanInstall** to iterate all the declared abiFilters and install several versions of Boost using the different profiles, this new version of the task is generic and valid for any architecture we could add to the **abiFilters**:

         task conanInstall {